-NAATI’s mission is to set and maintain high national standards for the translating and interpreting sector to ensure a supply of certified professionals to meet the changing needs of Australia’s culturally and linguistically diverse society.
+NAATI’s mission is to set and maintain high national standards for the translating and interpreting sector to ensure a supply of appropriately certified professionals, responsive to the changing needs and demography of Australia’s culturally and linguistically diverse society.

-We are committed to providing high quality service as part of our mission to deliver a national certification system for the translating and interpreting sector.
-If you believe that we (or one of our certified translators and interpreters) have not delivered in any one particular area, we would like to hear your comments.
+NAATI is committed to providing quality service as part of its mission to deliver a national certification system for the translating and interpreting sector.
+If you believe that we (or one of the translators or interpreters certified by NAATI) have not delivered in any one particular area, we would like to hear your comments.

 Complaints are an important part of reviewing our policies and processes, maintaining and improving our standards and performance.
-This policy is intended to provide a guide to how NAATI handles complaints made to it.
+This policy is intended to provide a guide to how NAATI handles complaints.

-Broadly, NAATI uses the following principles (adapted from ISO/IEC 17024) to guide our handling of complaints:
+NAATI uses the following principles (adapted from ISO/IEC 17024 Conformity assessment – General requirements for bodies operating certification of persons) to guide its handling of complaints:

 In terms of the specific process we follow to deal with a complaint, please see section 5.